 Tedd Benson and Bensonwood lead a Blitz Build of two Habitat for Humanity homes in Pennsylvania.

-Bensonwood begins modeling timber frames using 3D CAD software.
+Bensonwood begins modeling timber frame homes using 3D CAD software.

-Tedd creates Open-Built®, By merging the best thinking of open building proponents like John Habraken and Stewart Brand with his own concepts, Tedd develops a practical, digitally-based design, fabrication and construction system that revolutionizes how homes are designed and built.
+By merging the best thinking of open-building proponents like John Habraken and Stewart Brand with his own concepts, Tedd develops a practical, digitally-based design, fabrication, and construction system that revolutionizes how homes are designed and built.
 Open-Built allows for the disentanglement of mechanical systems from the structure of the house and organizes them for more efficient installation and long-term access.
 With Open-Built, Bensonwood designers electronically catalogue every design element they create.
 The 3D Open-Built grid system allows existing design elements to be quickly and easily adapted to any new home design.

-Bensonwood adds a computer driven, numerically controlled (CNC) high-speed timber cutting machine that crafts timbers and joinery with accuracy to 1/32 of an inch.
-Driven by Bensonwood’s Open Built, rule-driven software, the automated machine improves efficiency, reduces cost and improves accuracy.
+Bensonwood adds a CNC (computer numerical control) high-speed timber cutting machine that crafts timbers and joinery with accuracy to 1/32 of an inch.
+Driven by Bensonwood’s Open-Built, rule-driven software, the automated machine improves efficiency, reduces cost, and improves accuracy.

-Tedd Benson publishes third book, The Revised and Updated Timberframe Home (Taunton Press).
-This extensively updated and reworked book takes an in-depth look into the process of building a timberframe and making it into a comfortable home.
-In the book, Tedd showcases his latest advances; from new design, engineering and joinery, to wiring, plumbing and glazing.
+Tedd Benson publishes third book, Revised and Updated, The Timber-Frame Home (Taunton Press).
+This extensively updated and reworked book takes an in-depth look into the process of building a timber frame house and making it into a comfortable home.
+In the book, Tedd showcases his latest advances; from new design, engineering and joinery, to wiring, plumbing, and glazing.

 Bensonwood engineers and timber framers develop keyed beams, a new laminating method that allows greater spans with relatively small timbers and makes the connections visible and aesthetically pleasing.